“You can't stop the future You can't rewind the past The only way to learn the secret ...is to press play.”

 In today’s economic climate, businesses are constantly morphing and adapting to stay current with ever changing needs.
 Sales individuals are constantly learning and unlearning key competencies to stay up to date with information relevant for that moment.
 Thus, a traditional classroom and PC cannot give them the immediacy or “at-the-moment” information or training material they may need at that right time.
 Instead of having to worry about aligning their schedules to a live training session in their already busy day, an employee can access a training course at any time of the day - on a flight for instance.
 This instant access at any time makes mobile learning convenient.

-“…ask the right questions, deliver the best concepts, and ultimately increase their chances of making the sale”
+This can prove especially useful right before a big presentation and allow them to“…ask the right questions, deliver the best concepts, and ultimately increase their chances of making the sale”

 In a previous article, I have outlined some of the business benefits of the iPad.
 Recent research on the pharma industry shows that businesses are already on board with mobile learning: